archusXIV/wm_config/README.md

 - .local/bin/autostart

 ## Dmenu scripts launcher
 For user convenience when pressing mod4 + d a dmenu with subcategories will appear at the bottom of the screen.
-Where you can find an application menu, archwiki finder, autoscript editing function, a menu to open configs, a finder, keyboard shortcuts reminder, power menu, theme selector and a screenshooter.
+Where you can find an application menu, archwiki finder, autoscript editing function, a menu to open configs, a finder, keyboard shortcuts reminder, power menu, a screenshooter and a theme selector.

 ## mpd configuration
 Just modify its configuration in ~/.config/mpd/mpd.conf according to your likings (music path etc...).